victoriazinkovich/ML-Exercises/NN digits/README.md

 $\delta^L_j = \dfrac{\partial C}{\partial z_j^l} = \dfrac{\partial C}{\partial a_j^l} \sigma'(z^L_j)$

-By combining two equations we can compute the error for any layer in the network.
+By combining equations of error evolution we can compute the error for any layer in the network.